k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/14_rest_api_additions.md

 Copy the **rewrite.config** file to **$FABRIC_HOME\webserver\WEB-INF**.

-To use this functionality, users must have at least a basic knowledge of Rewrite rules / conditions and their different parameters.
+To use this functionality, users must have at least a basic knowledge of Rewrite rules/conditions and their different parameters.

 Useful tutorials: